LINWEN607/congregate/docs/using-congregate.md

   - data/users.csv
   - data/groups.csv
   - data/projects.csv
 - Each CSV keeps the same records as its JSON counterpart, but flattened so it can be reviewed or edited in Excel or Google Sheets
-- You can still combine this with the usual `--skip-users`, `--skip-groups`, `--skip-projects`, or `--skip-ci` flags—only the data you actually list will be written to CSV.
+- You can still combine this with the usual `--skip-users`, `--skip-groups`, `--skip-projects`, or `--skip-ci` flags only the data you actually list will be written to CSV.
 - Internally Congregate continues to store JSON in Mongo and on disk, so downstream commands work exactly as before; the CSV is just an additional, human‑readable export.

 ### Stage